 Third Saturday of every month: 9 – 11 a.m.

-*Due to holiday giveaways at The Friendship Center, distribution will be the 2nd Saturday of November and December 2024
+*Due to holiday giveaways at The Friendship Center, distribution will be on the 2nd Saturday of November and December 2026.

 Food & Other Items